 BY ERIN EWART

-February is sneaking up on us.
+The new year is officially here.
 Are you faithfully executing on all your New Year’s resolutions?
 Or do you have some ideas scribbled on a post-it note that you need to spend more time to actually make into actual goals and plans?
 If you’re nodding at option #2, we have something in common!

 As most of us have experienced, turning ideas into concrete action can be challenging.
 Many well-intentioned goals fall by the wayside when the rubber meets the road and life takes over, especially when they focus on the more complex areas of our lives, like our careers.

 Recently we shared four questions to ask to give yourself a year end career review, and today we’re following up with some specific strategies and tools to help you take those reflections and make them actionable for the year ahead.